DOrtiz1011/Todo/README.md

 ### Backend

 - Add a table, repository, and controller for notes on a task.
-[TableBase.cs](\Models\TableBase.cs) is uesed to define the columns that all tables require.
-It is also used in [IRepository.cs](\Repository\IRepository.cs) in a generic `where` clause to ensure that all tables inherit from `TableBase` when implementing the interface.
+[TableBase.cs](Todo.Api\Models\TableBase.cs) is uesed to define the columns that all tables require.
+It is also used in [IRepository.cs](Todo.Api\Repository\IRepository.cs) in a generic `where` clause to ensure that all tables inherit from [TableBase.cs](Todo.Api\Models\TableBase.cs) when implementing the interface.
 - Implement tempral tables for audit logging.
 Logging should be by design and not full dependant on the engineer wrting logging code.
 - Add the ablity to assign a user to a task.
 Add a table, repository, and controller for users.